FreeTAKTeam/FreeTakServer/REST_APIDoc.md

      - Wichita, KS, USA
      - Big Arkansas River Park, Wichita
      - and so on
- * method: OPTIONAL the method we plan to use for the route (Driving, walking). currently not used
+ * method: OPTIONAL the method we plan to use for the route (Driving, Flying, Walking, Swimming, Watercraft). currently not used and set to Driving in the client
  * longitudeDest: OPTIONAL if address is not sent
  * latitudeDest: OPTIONAL if address is not sent
  * uid: OPTIONAL server generated Unique Id of this element. it will  update the existing element.
- * routeName
+ * routeName:OPTIONAL the name of the route
- * endName
+ * endName: OPTIONAL the name of the destination (end point on the route)
- * startName
+ * startName: OPTIONAL the  name of the start (start point of the route)
- * uid: server generated Unique Id of this element. it will  update the existing element.
+ * uid: OPTIONALserver generated Unique Id of this element. it will  update an existing route.
 * longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).  remember to set the display of your TAK in decimal cohordinates, where *West 77.08* is equal to '-77.08' in the API
 * latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682)